PolymathNetwork/ui-blocks/README.md

 ### NOTE:

 - Styles are passed to components from `src/themeSettings/definition.ts`.
 You can also import `PolyThemeProvider` and pass your own theme to it.
+- To add a new theme, create a file in `src/themes` and override on default theme then export it from `src/themes/index.ts`.
 - Styles set via props are wired inside the component and override the theme.
 - `GAP`s are used for margins and other spacings, and are incremented by `8px`.
 - You can set a margin for some components via the `margin` prop: